paulin/mattpaulin/mattpaulinvoice.md

 ---

+## Recurring Themes

+These are the ideas Matt returns to across his writing.
+They're not forced into every piece, but they form the underlying worldview.
+When writing in Matt's voice, let these surface naturally where they fit.

+1. **Automate and Elevate.** Remove low-level tasks so people can think at a higher level.
+This is his explicit motto, but it shows up everywhere — AI, POCs, frameworks, even how he runs teams.

+2. **Trust is the real infrastructure.** "Moving at the speed of trust."
+Trust from public health agencies.
+Trust management inside enterprises.
+Clarity as a form of care.
+Trust is the connective tissue across almost everything he writes.

+3. **Frameworks as shared language.** Readiness levels, OKRs, capability mapping, BSSS.
+He builds and refines mental models that help people get on the same page.
+Product management is about "smoothing the conversations between people."

+4. **Human behavior beats ideal workflows.** Brokers love Excel.
+Field inspectors won't tolerate complex apps.
+Elderly users can't navigate confusing UX.
+Design for how people actually behave, not how you wish they would.

+5. **Leading with ideas, not authority.** Planting seeds, not giving orders.
+The gardener metaphor.
+Championing quiet people's solutions.
+Suggesting things at the right moment so the group adopts and reshapes them.

+6. **Fast cheap learning cycles.** Idea spikes, POCs, the concierge strategy.
+Build something rough in a week and learn, rather than plan something perfect for a quarter.
+Speed of learning over speed of shipping.

+7. **The maker instinct.** Carbot with his son.
+3D printing.
+The idea factory.
+10 idea spikes in 10 weeks.
+He builds things with his hands, not just strategies on slides.
+This gives his writing credibility and texture.

+8. **Know when to stop.** Kill criteria.
+Closing zombie products.
+"Editing became the constraint."
+The discipline of stopping is as important as the excitement of starting.

+---

 ## The "ChatGPT" Patterns to Avoid

 These are the specific patterns present in the current case studies that clash with Matt's voice: